-If you are a one-man (or one-woman) business, you are likely to need to choose between sole proprietor or LLC, but you should do your own research because what you need will depend on your circumstances.
+If you are a one-person business, you are likely to need to choose between sole proprietor or LLC, but you should do your own research because what you need will depend on your circumstances.

 The structure that you choose will determine your personal liability and your tax liability.
 A good place to start to do your own research is to read this article.

 3. Land your first client: get experience

 Once your online business is all set up, you are ready to land your first client.

 And this is where you need to start working on your marketing skills.

 Why?
 I can hear you ask.

 Because if you don’t have clients, you don’t have a business.
 And with no business, you ain’t making any money!